SysBioInra/rbatools/README.md

     pip install .

-### Install this from PyPI:
+### Install this package from PyPI:

     pip install rbatools

-#### --------------------> Please note that installation of rbatools is required to run the tutorial.
+### Command line tools

+When installing the rbatools library, command line tools for basic applications are co-installed.

+#### run-growth-rate-optimization

+This script runs a growth-rate optimisation and stores the obtained results as sbtab.
+The arguments to provide are an rba-model and the optional arguments for the used lp-solver (default: swiglpk, alternative: cplex) and the path where the results should be stored.
+To run it, execute the following command in your terminal:

+    run-growth-rate-optimization path/to/rba/model --lp-solver swiglpk --output-dir dedicated/location/of/results

+#### generate-sbtab-of-model-for-html

+This script imports an rba-model and exports its component-structure as tabular sbtab (as presented on https://rba.inrae.fr/models)
+The arguments to provide are an rba-model and the optional argument for the path where the results should be stored.
+To run it, execute the following command in your terminal:

+    generate-sbtab-of-model-for-html path/to/rba/model --output-dir dedicated/location/of/results

+## Running

+### scripts

+We provided scripts with basic functionalities of rbatools (same as the command line tools) in the subdirectory "scripts":

+#### run_growth_rate_optimization.py

+    python run_growth_rate_optimization.py path/to/rba/model --lp-solver cplex OR swiglpk --output-dir dedicated/location/of/results

+#### generate_sbtab_of_model_for_html.py

+    python generate_sbtab_of_model_for_html.py path/to/rba/model --output-dir dedicated/location/of/results

+## Documentation

+A full api-reference documentation can be found at: https://sysbioinra.github.io/rbatools/api_ref

 ## Tutorials
-### MyBinder Tutorial
+### Online Tutorial
-We generated a short tutorial, to be provided online with mybinder.
+We generated a short tutorial to be accessed online (without any local installations/requirements), hosted by MyBinder.

 Please  follow this link:
 https://mybinder.org/v2/gh/obodeit/rbatools_mybinder/main?labpath=tutorial_mybinder.ipynb